Volunteer Iowa AmeriCorps VISTA Project

 • the Eli Segal AmeriCorps Education Award from the National Service Trust (equal to the maximum Pell grant);

 • OR a cash stipend accrued at a monthly rate

 ▪ One year of noncompetitive status for a federal government job

 The Federal Employee Compensation and Federal Tort Claims Acts cover VISTA Members.
 In addition, the Income Disregard provisions apply to any Member who receives government benefits.

 The CNCS relocation allowance only covers members moving over 50 miles to begin service.
 Sponsoring organizations may cover expenses related to a VISTA Member who relocates a shorter distance in order to serve.
 In addition, the VISTA housing policy encourages sponsors to find ways to provide free or low-cost housing for VISTAs.
 This practice might yield a larger and more diverse applicant pool.

-All VISTA members must attend a CNCS-sponsored pre-service orientation prior to beginning service.
-This three day orientation takes place outside the service site, but all transportation costs to the training and all expenses during the orientation period will be covered by CNCS.
+All VISTA members must attend a CNCS-sponsored virtual member orientation on the first day of their VISTA service.
 Staff from the Corporation will present information on AmeriCorps* VISTA and the expectations for and requirements of the program.
-Your VISTA member should expect to attend the PSO and will then be officially sworn into service on the last day of the orientation.
+Your VISTA member should expect to attend the VMO and will then be officially sworn into service on the last day of the orientation.

 On-Site Orientation & Training

 All AmeriCorps VISTA members need to receive an orientation to their service site and local community.
 Each host site will develop an On-site orientation and training (OSOT) plan to make sure their member is acquainted with the expectations and plans at their site.
 OSOT plans will vary according to the background of the Associate, but they should provide: